gentics/demoportal/README.md

 echo "CREATE DATABASE contentrepository_portal" | mysql -u root -p mysql -u root -p contentrepository_portal < demoportal/demoportal-config/src/main/sql/contentrepository_portal.sql
 ```

+By default the demoportal tries to access your local mysql server on port 3306 with the login: root/finger.
+You can modify your credentials by updating your __gentics.demoportal__ maven profile.

 ## Import in Eclipse ##